zetifinance/main-website-2023-fork/content/careers/product-manager.md

-### Details:
+**Details:**

-**Salary**: £50-60,000 per annum
+Salary: £50-60,000 per annum

-**Benefits**: pension contribution, private healthcare, life insurance & 25 days of annual leave
+Benefits: pension contribution, private healthcare, life insurance & 25 days of annual leave

-**Location:** Old Street, London.
+Location: Old Street, London.
 We work together in a private office within a co-working space three days  per week, with two days of remote work.

-**D&I:** Zeti is an equal opportunity employer, and both welcomes and demonstrates diversity.
+D&I: Zeti is an equal opportunity employer, and both welcomes and demonstrates diversity.